What are split ends?

 You moisturise your face, your body, but do you moisturise your hair?
-Sitting under the AC in your office day in and day out is doing more damage than you realise, and is probably one of the biggest reasons for your hair splitting.
+Sitting under the AC in your office day in and day out is doing more damage than you realise.
+And it’s probably one of the biggest reasons for your hair splitting.
 Taking your hair to the salon at least once a month will drastically reduce the number of split ends that you’ll find in your hair.
-Hydrated hair won’t split, so opt for a treatment during your regular haircut or even just as an after-work special.
+Hydrated hair won’t split.
+So opt for a treatment during your regular haircut or even just as an after-work special.

 Use Hair Oil More Often

 Restoring moisture and strength to your hair to prevent split ends.
 It can also be as simple as introducing hair oil into your routine.
 There are a number of different ways you can start using it, from in-shower to an overnight mask, and hair oil is reasonably priced enough that you won’t break the bank investing in it.
 A complete guide on how to use it can be found here.

 Choose your colourist wisely

 Colouring your hair with an unskilled colourist is a great way to damage the cuticle and acquire splits.
 Make sure you choose your salon carefully, and choose someone who you trust with your mane.